Caring for Mom and brother on benefits alone

-Marilyn Herrin, 68, retired from her job in human resources before she was ready, but the economic downturn left her with few alternatives, according to The Dallas Morning News.
+Marilyn Herrin, 68, retired from her job in human resources before she was ready, but the economic downturn left her with few alternatives, according to The Akron Beacon Journal.
 Additionally, her 74-year-old brother and 96-year-old mother needed her help.

 While she had lived in Virginia, Herrin visited her family in Texas two or three times a year.
 Eventually, the trips became too expensive and she decided to move back.

 ”The costs were getting so cumbersome,” she told the news provider. ”It was horrible.
 Physically, it was getting draining for me.”